gaiagaudenzi-lab/gaiagaudenzi-lab.github.io/useful_resources/index.md

 # Useful resources for wannabe Economists conducting Field Experiments

+Here are concentrated some of the information I gathered from various sources little by little.
+I hope they can make your life easier when deciding which job is right for you!

 ## Where can I find jobs?
 * Twitter !
 (Particularly vacancies for Research Assistants (RAs) are posted on @econ_RA
 * [EconJobMarket](https://econjobmarket.org/)